Brian Baronet

-Brian Baronet (7 August 1960 - 17 June 1988) was a former professional boxer.
+Brian Baronet (7 August 1960 – 17 June 1988) was a South African professional boxer.

 Beginnings

 Baronet began his career in 1980, winning his first professional appearance against Paulus Shozi with a TKO.
 He won eighteen consecutive fights before his first defeat against Lorenzo Garcia in March 1983.

 After his victory against Domingo Ayala in July 1985, and with a record of 29 wins and 1 defeat, Baronet was in reach of a shot at the world title.
 These plans were derailed when he suffered a surprise defeat against Arthur Mayisela in his next fight.

 In an attempt to work his way back to another shot, he set off on a tour of the United States, winning his first three fights, before losing to Harold Brazier in a tenth-round TKO.

 On returning to South Africa at the end of 1986, Baronet retired, with a record of 36 wins, 19 by knockout, and 3 defeats.

 Baronet was drawn out of retirement in 1988, winning his first two comeback fights before his ill-fated bout with Kenny Vice.